Get Schooled

 After You Submit Your Application

 No matter where or when you submit your college applications, be sure to check your email and mailbox regularly since the majority of colleges will send their decisions in one of these ways.
 They may also reach out if your application is incomplete or even request additional information, such as a letter of recommendation or a resume, to get to know you better as they are reviewing your application.
-If you receive any requests like this it’s important to respond ASAP.
-We recommend checking both your mail and email once a day to ensure you don't miss anything important from the schools you applied to.
+If you receive any requests like this, it’s important to respond ASAP.
+We recommend checking both your mail and email once a day to ensure you don't miss anything important.

 Explore your goals